WallStreetMojo

 • Now we need to drag the formula down to other cells to calculate the Grade for other products also.

-Excel Formula for Grade example 2.2
+Excel Formula for Grade Example 2 - Step 3

 Example #3 – Calculating the Grade of quality offered by service centers.

-• The first step is to define the criteria for the Grade of service.
+• The first step is to define the criteria for the grade of service.

-• Now we need to use the below formula to calculate the Grade; in this case, we will be using the logic of “<” instead of “>.”
+• Now, we need to use the below formula to calculate the grade.
+In this case, we will be using the logic of “<” instead of “>.”

 The nested IF formula that we need is below.